hebobibun/go-todoApp/README.md

 # go-todoApp

-Todo App built with Golang
+Todo App built with Golang and MySQL

 # Requirement

 - Go v1.19
+- MySQL v8.x

 # How to run